ProjectPythia/pythia-foundations/foundations/getting-started-python.md

 ## Topics

-- [Quickstart: zero to Python](quickstart): For the impatient among us: run your first Python code in the cloud!
+- [Quickstart: Zero to Python](quickstart): For the impatient among us: run your first Python code in the cloud!
 - [Installing and Running Python](how-to-run-python): Detailed instructions for choosing a Python platform and getting up and running on a laptop, including using the conda package manager.